niklasb/libc-database/README.md

     $ ./get

+You can also add a custom libc to your database.

+    $ ./add /usr/lib/libc-2.21.so

 Find all the libc's in the database that have a given name at the given address.
 Only the last 12 bits are checked, because randomization usually works on page size level.